falkirks/TeamShog/README.md

 ## APIs Used
 * Google Search API
-* Alyien Text Analysis API
+* Aylien Text Analysis API

 ## Tools used
 * Portions of Falkirks' PHP routing script and db connector